bluzelle/bluzelle-sol/README.md

 # bluzelle-sol
-Solidity Contracts to use when connectting with Bluzelle Swarm
+Solidity Contracts to use when connecting to the Bluzelle Swarm

 They are essentially files that implements a wrapper around Oraclize.